epicalekspwner/OpenData/equidsCantons/README.md

-## horsesCantons: Files, Metadata & Attributes
+## equidsCantons: Files, Metadata & Attributes

 ### **Files**
 - ```fig-equids-canton.csv```: Evolution of the number of equids per canton